s4bot3ur/Blockchain-Challenges/Ethernaut/Re-entrancy/WriteUp.md

 Since the contract version is less than 0.8.0, they are using the `SafeMath` library to prevent overflows and underflows.

-The contract is storing balances of people who donated to the contract using a mapping from address to uint256, stored in a variable called `balances`.
+The contract stores balances of people who donated to the contract using a mapping from address to uint256, stored in a variable called `balances`.

 ```solidity
 function donate(address _to) public payable {